-It is essential that Labour looks at the challenges the country, not the party, faces to find an articulation of policy that is right for this time, not 2010.
+It is essential that Labour looks at the challenges the country, not the party, faces to find an articulation of its existence that is right for this time, not 2010.

 They also require a real vision of opportunity and hope - understanding that people want to have control over their own lives and want a smart government that empowers them rather than controls them.

 Labour is kidding itself if it honestly believes Jeremy Corbyn is the answer to this demand.

-Whilst nobody else has really stepped up, it is clear that the party and our country will not be best served by following anyone who just puts their hand up and leads us off a cliff.
+Whilst nobody else has really stepped up, it is clear that the party and our country will not be best served by just following anyone who puts their hand up and leads us off a cliff.

-It's time to leave the toxic remnants of both New and Old Labour behind, but the party is now on the edge of a precipice and just weeks from an even more desperate future.
+It's time to leave the toxic remnants of both new and old Labour behind, but the party is now on the edge of a precipice and just weeks from an even more desperate future.

 For those in the centre who are now saying that you give the far left a go and let them fail on their own terms are taking a giant gamble that you will be able to dig your way back out when they lose.

 I’m not so sure you'll be able to.